20220856/RR-20220856.github.io/Technical-Support/Assignments/Case-Study.md

 - Provide a prioritisation system for handling calls.
 - Allow for reasonable future expansion of site(s).

+### Additionally, the following must be planned;

+- Hardware and Software components, and network devices required.
+- The communication channel to connect the multiple sites together.
+- The costs associated with purchasing components and establishing infrastructure.
+- Rationale and reasoning for the selection of components must be shown.

 ### The total available budget is $20,000 NZD.